 - A range of serious health conditions, including type 2 diabetes, heart disease and certain cancers.

 There are however still changes you can make to achieve a healthy weight, but you will need to adjust your diet and level of physical activity, to use more energy than you consume through food and drink.
-You can start by eating fewer calories and being more active.
+You can start by eating and drinking fewer calories and being more active.
 If your ability to move around is severely restricted by your condition, then dieting will be the main way that you can lose weight.

 You should aim to lose between 0.5kg and 1kg a week until you reach your target weight, thereafter a healthy, balanced diet and regular physical activity will help you to maintain a healthy weight in the long term.
 Tips to losing weight include:

 - Get into a regular eating pattern

 - Become more physically active

 - Drink lots of water throughout the day and before meals

 - Avoid alcohol, sugar and to many starches